GITMCode/GITM/srcDoc/index.md

-GITM can create a run directory for you, so you don't have to worry about the executable and input files and everything being in the right place - it does it for you with the 'make rundir' command.
+GITM can create a run directory for you, so you don't have to worry about the executable and input files and everything being in the right place - it does it for you with the `make rundir` command.
 This will create a directory called 'run'.
 You can move this directory to where ever you want.
 Often the run directory is moved to a scratch disk and renamed.
 For example: